LuanEdCosta/vscode-open-files/README.md

 ---

 Are you tired of opening every file manually?
-This extension is for you :open_mouth:
+This extension is for you.

-## :fire: All Features
+## All Features

 - Open related files
 - Open all folder files
 - Open file in the default browser

-## :zap: Usage
+## Usage

 ### Open related files